Cucumber sandwich: Cultural and historical associations

 Cucumber sandwiches are often eaten in the summer months or in warmer climates, such as in parts of India.
 The English influence on Indian culture has made the sandwiches popular during cricket matches and weekend picnics.
-The Indian variant is flavoured with green chutney and sometimes contains slices of boiled potatoes.
-Indian Airlines served cucumber sandwiches as part of its usual vegetarian inflight meal in short-haul domestic flights, until its merger in 2011.
+The Indian variant is flavoured with green chutney and occasionally includes slices of boiled potatoes.
+Indian Airlines served cucumber sandwiches as part of its usual vegetarian inflight meal in short-haul domestic flights until 2011.

 Preparation

-A wide-bladed knife is used to obtain thin slices from a Pullman loaf.
-According to one measure, daylight should pass through the resulting fine pores of the bread.
-The slices of bread are buttered all the way to the edges in the thinnest coating, which is only to prevent the bread from becoming damp with cucumber juice, and the slices of peeled cucumber, which have been dashed with salt and lemon juice, are placed in the sandwich just before serving to prevent the sandwich from becoming damp.
-The crusts of the bread are cut away cleanly, creating tea sandwiches.
+The most basic version of this sandwich consists of bread and cucumber slices.
+One recipe from 1919 gives the following instructions:

+"Spread white bread with butter and a dash of mayonnaise dressing.
+Slice fresh cucumbers, soak in salt water, dip in vinegar and drain.
+Put between two bread slices and serve immediately."

+Variants include the addition of chopped mint or meat (such as chicken), or substitution of brown bread for white bread.